 At the tap of a button, you get a detailed dashboard and graphical view of your progress on a daily, weekly, or monthly basis, along with your personal bests.
 The technology monitors your carve angle, transition time, G-Force, jump height, rotation and air time to give you a complete overview of your run.

 Recon Snow2 is a high-tec display for alpine goggles.
-The gadget sports onboard processing power, a suite of sensors (GPS, gyroscope, accelerometer, magnetometer, altimeter, and barometer), and networking capabilities you would expect from a tablet or smartphone.
+The gadget sports onboard processing power, a suite of sensors (GPS, gyroscope, accelerometer, magnetometer, altimeter, and barometer), and networking capabilities that would put some tablets and smartphones to shame.

 Snow2 snaps into any Recon-Ready goggle frame to give you real-time information on every run, jump and turn.
 That data is delivered to Snow2’s innovative prism display, just below your right eye for instant access.